September 3, 2021

-Parents are requested to bring messages for students and forgotten items, [ex. lunch, musical instruments, homework, projects, etc.] to the Main Office.
-The child’s name and class should be on the article.
+Parents are requested to bring messages for students and forgotten items, [ex. lunch, homework, projects, etc.] to the Lobby.
+Please make every effort to send your child to school with whatever is needed.
+The child’s name and class should be on the forgotten article.

 The City-Wide School Conduct and Discipline Code will be reviewed with our children in school.
 You will receive a Parent Student Contract to be signed and returned.
 The contract is available on the Dept. of Education website.
 Your signature states that you have read and reviewed the School Conduct and Discipline Code with your child.

 This year, our PTA President is Katie Tan.
 The Parent Teacher Association is a vital part of our school program.
 PTA meetings are held monthly and for now will be held remotely.
 Attendance at these meetings provide an excellent opportunity for parents to learn about school life and to establish improved communication.
 PTA can be reached through email: PS52StatenIsland@gmail.com

 This is a DYCD Program that provides afterschool support to our families with students in K-5th grade from 2:20p.m.-5:20p.m daily.
 NIA is a comprehensive after school program that enriches participants with new skills that help them grow.
 Creating a seamless day between our traditional school hours and after school program provides support in academics, enhances learning, and develops social and emotional growth in our students.
 Selection for this program is lottery-based.